Zdeněk P. Bažant: Research contributions and impact

 He is an Illinois registered Structural Engineer, and is one of the original top 100 ISI highly cited researchers in engineering (of all fields, worldwide).
-As of January 2019, his h-index is 123, i10-index is 616, and total citations nearly 68,000.
+As of May 2024, his h-index according to Google Scholar is 151, i10-index 709, and total citations 95,868.
+In 2019 Stanford Univ. citation survey of >250,000 engineering authors (weighted for first and last author and number of co-authors, filtered for reciprocal citations and citation farms), he was ranked worldwide no.1 in civil engineering and no.2 in engineering of all fields; ditto in a similar survey by Elsevier in 2022.